 These tools play a critical role in business intelligence, data integration, and data warehousing strategies by helping businesses consolidate data from multiple sources into a unified view for data analysis.

-ETL Use Cases for Data Engineering
+What are the ETL Use Cases for Data Engineering?

 There are many ways in which ETL tools are used in data engineering.
 Here are a few of the most popular real-world examples: